J&J to sell slow-growing diagnostics unit to Carlyle

 Drugmakers around the world are getting rid of non-core businesses as a way to cut costs in the face of pricing and reimbursement pressures from cash-strapped governments.

-Corporate carve-outs represent complex transactions for private equity as the acquired units can be deeply integrated in a parent company's finance, technology, logistics and human resources operations.

-Carlyle, however, has experience with such carve-outs.
-In February 2013, it acquired DuPont's performance coatings business for $4.9 billion.
-In December 2012 it acquired, together with BC Partners Ltd, the former Hamilton Sundstrand industrial products businesses of United Technologies Group for $3.46 billion.

-Carlyle, which was advised on the J&J deal by Barclays and Goldman Sachs, said it had secured committed debt financing from Barclays, Goldman Sachs, Credit Suisse, UBS and Nomura.
-Latham & Watkins LLP acted as legal advisers to Carlyle.
+Carlyle, which was advised by Barclays and Goldman Sachs, said it had secured committed debt financing from Barclays, Goldman Sachs, Credit Suisse, UBS and Nomura.
+Latham & Watkins LLP acted as legal advisers to the firm.

-JPMorgan, Cravath, Swaine & Moore LLP and Baker & McKenzie LLP advised J&J.

-(Reporting by Caroline Humer, Bill Berkrot, Greg Roumeliotis and Soyoung Kim in New York, and Esha Dey and Vrinda Manocha in Bangalore; Editing by Bernadette Baum, Ted Kerr and Leslie Adler)
+(Reporting by Caroline Humer in New York and Esha Dey and Vrinda Manocha in Bangalore; Editing by Bernadette Baum and Ted Kerr)